I tested the best laptop docking stations – here’s what I recommend for your office setup

 Who it's for: The Kensington SD5000TS EQ Docking Station is a great device for hybrid professionals and power users who want next-gen connectivity.
 A data transfer speed of 80 Gbps is no joke.
 You can move a large movie file from computer to computer in almost no time at all.
 The best part is that it is compatible with both Windows and macOS.

 Who should look elsewhere: If the Kensington SD5000TS is so good, why did it not take the top spot?
-There are two main reasons why.
-First, it's big, measuring 8.89 x 3.82 x 1.57 inches.
-You can't put it on its side because it'll just fall over.
-It will demand a large amount of desk space from you.
+For one, it's big, measuring 8.89 x 3.82 x 1.57 inches.
+You can't put it on its side because it'll just fall over, and upright it will demand a large amount of desk space.
 Secondly, it is strict about which operating systems it supports.
-Your computer must at least run on Windows 11 23H2 or macOS 14.5.
-Older systems are out of luck.
+Your computer must at least run on Windows 11 23H2 or macOS 14.5, meaning older systems are out of luck.

 Kensington SD5000T5 EQ Thunderbolt 5 Triple 4K Docking Station specs: Ports: USB 3.2 Type-A (2); USB Type-C (4); 3.5 in/out audio jack; Gigabit Ethernet (1) | Display: Supports up to three 4K displays at 144Hz or two 8K monitors @ 60Hz